tsuru/tsuru/docs/understanding/overview.rst

 - Write apps in the programming language of your choice
 - Back apps with add-on resources such as SQL and NoSQL databases, including memcached, redis, and many others.
 - Manage apps using the ``tsuru`` command-line tool
-- Deploy apps using Git, ``tsuru app-deploy`` or using docker images directly
+- Deploy apps using local files via ``tsuru app-deploy`` or using docker images directly

 Why tsuru?
 ==========